cormullion/Karnak.jl/docs/src/basics.md

   ⋅   ⋅  -1
 ```

 Here, negative values are used, so 1 and -1 are used to indicate directions.
-The first column,`-1 1 0`, specifies the first edge goes **from** 2 to 1.
+The first column,`-1 1 0`, specifies that the first edge goes **from** 2 to 1.

 An incidence matrix is another useful way of quickly defining a graph.
 That's why we can pass an incidence matrix to the `Graph()` and `DiGraph()` functions to create new graphs.